upperlinecode/flask-and-MongoDB/readme.md

 # Wed, Apr 10, 2019
 ```

-> Note: `%a` is the weekday as locale’s abbreviated name (Sun, Mon, etc.); `%b` is the month as locale’s abbreviated name (Jan, Feb, etc.); `%d` is the day of the month as a zero-padded decimal number (01, 02, etc.); and `%Y` is the year with century as a decimal number (2000, 2001, etc.).
+> `%a` is the weekday as locale’s abbreviated name (Sun, Mon, etc.); `%b` is the month as locale’s abbreviated name (Jan, Feb, etc.); `%d` is the day of the month as a zero-padded decimal number (01, 02, etc.); and `%Y` is the year with century as a decimal number (2000, 2001, etc.).

 #### Extension

-- `datetime` also includes support for parsing and formatting times, timezones, and various localization.
-Try using `datetime` to display 24-hour time (e.g. 18:00) instead of 12-hour time (e.g. 6:00pm).
+- `datetime` also includes support for parsing and formatting times, timezones, and various localization/languages.
+- Try using `datetime` to display 24-hour time (e.g. 18:00) instead of 12-hour time (e.g. 6:00pm).

 #### Resources